Killianoc/demo/README.md

 This is a Code Challenge to assign seating on an airplane.
 Satisfaction is judged based on if travelling groups sit together, and whether people who requested a window seat get it.

+Requirements:
+    * Java runtime environment
+    * Maven (if building/packaging the project)

 I have assumed, based on the challenge PDF, that there are 2 windows per row.
 This is because in the example input file, there was a 100% satisfaction rating output, even though both individual "11" and individual "12" both requested window seats, 12 did not seemingly lose